-Free Migration Project is looking for a full-time undergraduate intern to support our work with the Shut Down Berks Coalition and sanctuary campaigns this summer.
+Free Migration Project is looking for a full-time undergraduate intern to support our work with the Shut Down Berks Coalition and other immigrant rights campaigns this summer.
 Candidates should be passionate about advocating for immigrants’ rights and challenging the current immigration system.
 The position is unpaid and anticipated to last from late May or early June through mid-August.
-Remote participation for some or all of the summer may be necessary, depending on the status of city or state shut-down orders and our assessment of safety level.
+Remote participation for part or all of the summer is likely, depending on the status of city or state shut-down orders and our assessment of safety level.
 Spanish fluency is an advantage.

-The intern will help educate the public about the Berks family detention center and our efforts to obtain freedom for families living in sanctuary churches, assist with campaign-related social media outreach and digital engagement, and support legal advocacy relating to the campaign.
+The intern will help educate the public about the Berks family detention center, our efforts to obtain freedom for families living in sanctuary churches, and other public deportation defense campaigns; assist with campaign-related social media outreach and digital engagement; and support legal advocacy relating to the campaigns.

 To apply, please email the following items in pdf format to david dot bennion at freemigrate dot org:

 Free Migration Project works at the intersection of law and community organizing to promote freedom of movement as a basic human right.
 Free Migration Project represents immigrant clients in their legal proceedings, provides legal support and training to organizers and advocates, engages in public education and outreach, litigates in the public interest, and advocates for fair and open immigration laws.